Moult/wipup/README.md

 WIPUP is a diary for your creations, that allows you to create from anywhere.

-WIPUP is a web delivery layer for [Eadrax](http://github.com/Moult/eadrax).
+WIPUP is a web delivery layer for [Eadrax](http://github.com/Moult/eadrax), powered by werkzeug.

 ## Deploy

-WIPUP uses werkzeug to provide a uwsgi application.
+WIPUP provides a uwsgi compliant application.

 ```
 import wipup.app